Kevin Feige Dances Around How Old Cap Appeared On The Bench In ‘Avengers: Endgame’

 It looks like that’s going to be the case for old Cap and that bench.
 After Steve Rogers traveled back in time to return the Infinity Stones to their respective dates and locations, he somehow showed up as an old man right by his departure zone next to Sam Wilson, Bucky Barnes, and Professor Hulk.
 Sam eventually speaks with old Cap and receives the shield from the man himself, but fans are still wanting some answers.

-Perhaps an even bigger question than how Cap got there, is: will there ever be an explanation?
+Perhaps an even bigger question than how Cap got there, is: Will there ever be an explanation?
 Probably not Marvel fans.
 Chris Evans has (for now) retired from playing Captain America and his story with Peggy Carter will likely not be explored in any upcoming projects.
-The next two years of MCU projects have been revealed, and none are set to feature Peggy or Steve, meaning their story closed with their dance at the end of Endgame.
+The next two years of MCU projects have been revealed and none are set to feature Peggy or Steve, meaning their story closed with their dance at the end of Endgame.

 Many fans have their own theories posted on Reddit, but most revolve around the timeline in which Steve Rogers lives with Peggy in the past, and not how he showed up perfectly on time at the bench with his buddies.
 Interpret it how you will Cap fans because Feige definitely isn’t going to let us know anytime soon.